-Fatigue is an integral aspect of living with lupus.
-Dr. Berman asked the group to define what fatigue means in their lives.
-A member said, "No matter how much I rest, I still feel tired.
+Fatigue is an integral part of living with lupus.
+When Dr. Berman asked the group to define fatigue, a member said, "No matter how much I rest, I still feel tired.
 Even if I had a wonderful night's sleep."

 "That is the perfect description of what fatigue means for those living with lupus," Dr. Berman told the group.
-While healthy people will come home from work after a hard day and be fatigued, she explained, after they sleep and rest, they are refreshed.
+While healthy people will come home from work after a hard day and feel fatigued, she explained, after they sleep and rest, they are refreshed.
 That isn't the case for people living with lupus.
-For people who don't deal with lupus every day, "The best way for them to understand what fatigue and lupus is like is by saying it's like having the flu."
+For people who don't live with lupus every day, "The best way for them to understand what fatigue and lupus is like to tell them it's like having the flu."
 Dr. Berman added.
 "Nothing you can do seems to make the fatigue any better.
-Also, over time the more and more you experience fatigue, the more chronic it becomes.
+Also, over time the more and more you experience fatigue, the more chronic it becomes."

 Dr. Berman defined fatigue as "an overwhelming, sustained sense of exhaustion and decreased capacity for mental and physical work."
 This is in contrast to chronic fatigue, which is defined as "unpleasant, unusual, abnormal or excessive whole-body tiredness, disproportionate to or unrelated to activity or exertion and present for one month."
 As a person living with lupus, you may experience fatigue from a slight exertion, such as showering or making breakfast.
+Fatigue might make it difficult to even perform these tasks.
 That is what distinguishes the fatigue someone living with lupus experiences from that of other people.

 Dr. Berman said there are many factors that contribute to fatigue.
-She encouraged the group to think about other medical issues that may contribute, as well as social and emotional issues since some of those factor may be modifiable.
+She encouraged the group to think about other medical issues that could contribute to fatigue, as well as social and emotional issues since some of those may be modifiable.
 Unfortunately, among doctors who do not specialize in lupus, there may be a tendency to blame everything on lupus itself.
 Dr. Berman said that can be dangerous, and described some other conditions to speak to your doctor about.

 Medications can cause or contribute to fatigue as well.
 Dr. Berman stressed that every person is different and therefore will experience medications differently.
 If you are doing well on your current medications, then there is no reason to believe you will not do well in the future.
 Below is a list of medications that may contribute to fatigue, however.